-The funding tools summarized above are discussed in detail in the CCP Report.
-The opportunity and feasibility of funding the implementation and maintenance of different open space types over time can be one consideration in determining the scale that different types of open space may be included in the overall network.
-For example, open space types that are expensive to implementent and maintain over time and do not have clear funding sources may need to be applied only in strategic locations, whereas open space types that are less expensive to implement and maintain or provide a clear revenue stream may have more flexibility in inclusion in the open space network.
-It is important to emphasize, however, that this should only be one of many considerations in determing the type, amount, and location of open space types in the network because the cheapest open space type might not achieve the overall goals of the network.
+have clear funding sources may need to be applied only in strategic locations, whereas open space types that are less expensive to implement and maintain or provide a clear revenue stream may have more flexibility in inclusion in the open space network.
+It is important to emphasize, however, that this should only be one of many considerations in determining the type, amount, and location of open space types in the network because the cheapest open space type might not achieve the overall goals of the network.
 For example, meadows are one of the least expensive open space types to implement and maintain, but may not achieve goals related to improving air quality or providing access to fresh, local food.
 Meadows can be incorporated as a part of the network because they do provide numerous benefits, but the entire network should not be made up of meadows.

-Key Actions to Increase Financial Feasibility of Open Space in Detroit RECOMMENDATIONS FROM THE CCP REPORT
+Key Actions to Increase Financial Feasibility RECOMMENDATIONS FROM THE CCP REPORT